borason/performer/doc/manual/UserManual.md

 <h4>Track Mode</h4>

-Each track can be configured to a specific mode.
+Each track can be configured to a specific track mode.
 The following modes are available:

 - Note
 - Curve